chief-gant/SplinterlandsTraderBot/README.md

 ## Account information

-A file named `account_info.json` is uploaded in the repo.
+A file named `account_info.json.sample` is uploaded in the repo.
 However, it doesn't have information of any real account, so it won't do anything.
-You have to edit the file in a text editor and change the information to that of the account you want to use the bot with.
+You have to rename this file to `account_info.json` (delete the ".sample" part).
+Then you have to edit the file in a text editor and change the information to that of the account you want to use the bot with.

 After "username", complete with your username between quotes (") without the "@".
 In my case, for example, it would look like:
 ```